Hamas to return 4 Israeli bodies, including a mother and her 2 young children

 The remains to be released from the Gaza Strip are of Shiri Bibas and her two children, Ariel and Kfir.
 Kfir was the youngest captive taken that day.
 Hamas has said all three were killed in an Israeli airstrike early in the war.
 The militant group also plans to release the body of Oded Lifshitz, who was 83 when he was abducted.

-“The heart of an entire nation breaks,” Prime Minister Benjamin Netanyahu said Wednesday in anticipation of the bodies being returned to Israel.
+Thousands of people, including large numbers of masked and armed fighters from Hamas and other factions, gathered at the handover site on the outskirts of the southern Gaza city of Khan Younis.

-Hundreds of people, mostly masked Hamas fighters, gathered at the handover site on the outskirts of the southern Gaza city of Khan Younis, where large banners had been set up, including one showing an image of rows of coffins draped in Israeli flags.
+Israeli channels did not broadcast the handover, and there were no plans to show it live in Hostage Square in Tel Aviv, where Israelis have gathered to watch the release of living hostages.
+The square was empty as it rained on and off in both locations, which are about 100 kilometers (60 miles) apart.

 Israelis have celebrated the return of 24 living hostages in recent weeks under a tenuous ceasefire that paused over 15 months of war.
 But the handover on Thursday will provide a grim reminder of those who died in captivity as the talks leading up to the truce dragged on for over a year.